Sensorineural, conductive or sudden hearing loss? Here are the differences

 Get help with your hearing in Stockholm

 At Aktiv Hörsel Stockholm you will meet licensed audiologists who will help you with examination, diagnosis and fitting of hearing aids.
-We work with modern technology and personal attention to ensure that you get the best possible hearing in everyday life.
+We work with the latest technology , personal attention and careful control of ear status and hearing tests .
+If necessary, we also collaborate with ear, nose and throat doctors to investigate the cause in depth and give you the best possible care.

 👉 Book a hearing test today and take the first step towards better hearing.